 Writer.
-Social Media Strategist.
+Digital Strategist.
 Red Pump Rocker.
 Techie.

 Luvvie Ajayi is an award-winning writer, humorist and digital strategist who believes in using the power of technology for social change.

-She’s served on the Board of Directors of the Chicago Women’s AIDS Project, the Blogger Advisory Board of the Elizabeth Glaser Pediatrics AIDS Foundation, and is a New Leaders Council fellow.
+The Black AIDS Institute recognized Luvvie as a 30 under 30 leader in HIV/AIDS, and she has served on the Board of Directors of the Chicago Women’s AIDS Project, the Blogger Advisory Board of the Elizabeth Glaser Pediatrics AIDS Foundation, and is a New Leaders Council alum.
 She was formerly the technology chair for the Chicago chapter.

 When she’s not “Rocking the Red Pump” or blogging, she can be found shopping for shoes, traveling and eating red velvet cupcakes.

 Check out her Awards and Press page for a full list.

 Connect with Luvvie all over the web: